typeworld/typeworld/Python/Lib/typeWorld/README.md

 After verification, the `anonymousTypeWorldUserID` should be saved together with the valid `anonymousAppID` on the publisher’s server and not be verified upon every access to the API endpoint to speed up the responses and reduce server strain on the central server.

-Because subscriptions get synchronized with the central server for registered users and users can de-authorize the subscriptions for an entire app instance through the Type.World web site (when a computer got stolen for example), a publisher should then chose to reject access to its API endpoint for invalidated `anonymousAppID`s.
+Because subscriptions get synchronized with the central server for registered users and users can de-authorize the subscriptions for an entire app instance through the Type.World web site (when a computer got stolen for example), a publisher should then choose to reject access to its API endpoint for invalidated `anonymousAppID`s.

 The central server will inform the publisher’s API endpoint of a de-authorization under the `setAnonymousAppIDStatus` command.
 Additionally, an app’s status can be verified with the central Type.World server using its JSON API under the `verifyCredentials` command.
 Again, to speed up the responses and reduce server strain on the central server, the publisher’s server should save the invalidated `anonymousAppID`, regardless of whether it had prior knowledge of this particular `anonymousAppID`.